 Who does the rule affect?

-The rule applies to landowners who intend to divide land abutting a STH into five or more lots that are each 1.5 acres or less in size within a 5-year period.
-State trunk highways are all numbered highways including interstate, U.S. and state highways as shown by the signs at the right.
+The rule applies to landowners who intend to divide land abutting a state highway into five or more lots that are each 1.5 acres or less in size within a 5-year period.
+State highways are all numbered highways including interstate, U.S. and state highways as shown by the signs at the right.

 When to contact WisDOT?

-Landowners should contact WisDOT's Trans 233 staff as soon as they know how they want to divide their property.
+Landowners should contact WisDOT's subdivision (Trans 233) staff as soon as they know how they want to divide their property.
 Before landowners expend funds on engineering or incur other related costs, WisDOT staff can conduct an informal "conceptual review."
-This review gives landowners an opportunity to provide input on how and where the safest location is to access the STH system.
+This review gives landowners an opportunity to provide input on how and where the safest location is to access the state highway system.
 Once a "final map" is developed to create the new lots, WisDOT staff will review the final map for Trans 233 conformance.
 WisDOT staff can also connect landowners to the state Department of Administration (DOA), which also reviews subdivision plats.

 How long does WisDOT’s review process take?